This is part two in a three-part series covering blockchain technologies. Read part one to learn how blockchain is modernizing enterprise apps.

 Emerging technologies almost always raise an important question for companies on the brink of breakthroughs: What will this innovation mean for our existing IT infrastructure?
 Do we have the foundation to support it?

 As I noted in part one, blockchains are permanent, uneditable digital records of information, or “immutable ledgers.”
 (Immutable means you can’t delete or edit them, and ledgers are files where transactions are recorded.)
 These ledgers are distributed across a collection of decentralized nodes powered by computers around the world, rather than one centralized location, like a bank’s server.
-And because records exist in so many places, they aren’t owned by one entity.
+And because records exist in so many places, the record isn’t owned by just one entity.

-In theory, no one can delete, change, or counterfeit records once they’re on the chain.
-And when records can’t be deleted, the associated data piles up.
+In theory, no one can delete or change records once they’re on the chain.
+And when data can’t be deleted, it piles up.

-Plus, blockchains are meant to be fast, streamlined, and lightweight.
-They’re not ideal for storing large amounts of data.
+Blockchains, by design, are not ideal for storing large amounts of data.
 Instead, when a transaction is logged onto a blockchain—say, a record of purchase—that event is logged across nodes.
+That’s called “on-chain” data.
 Any other data related to that transaction—for example, an image of the purchase, a description, etc.—is stored elsewhere.
-(This is not dissimilar to solutions like Portworx® by Pure Storage® that allows containerized apps to be stateful by connecting them to underlying storage.)
-That’s called “off-chain” data, and it needs to be easily accessible, even in a distributed environment.
+That’s called “off-chain” data.

 How Might Data Flow Through a Blockchain?

-Blockchains on their own make great smart contracts and ledgers.
-They can maybe even carry out some simple calculations, but they often lack advanced capabilities and efficiencies.
+Blockchains on their own make great smart contracts.
+Some can even carry out some simple calculations, but they often lack advanced capabilities and efficiencies.
 They can’t access off-chain data on their own, for one.
 Without a way to “plug” them into real-world data and applications, it’s hard to leverage the benefits of blockchain.
-Then, hitching a blockchain to a single server, API, or database makes the blockchain moot.
-Why?
-By introducing those capabilities, you also reintroduce centralization.
+Hitching a blockchain to a single server, API, or database makes the blockchain moot because you’re reintroducing centralization.

 Is a Blockchain a Replacement for a Database?

 - Blockchains are distributed, not centralized.
-Typically, your database exists in one place where you’re the sole administrator of what is written to it—and can control what goes on it.
-A blockchain doesn’t exist on one server, owned by one entity.
-It exists across many nodes, each owned by a different user.
+Typically, a database exists in one place, with a sole administrator controlling what is written to it.
+A blockchain exists across many nodes, each owned by a different user.

 - Blockchains are immutable.
-This means that once something is stored on the blockchain, it can’t be deleted or changed.
-It’s a system of record that can only be added to.
-Traditional, transactional databases are designed to be modified.
+Once something is stored on the blockchain, it can’t be deleted or changed.
+It’s a system of record that can only be added to, not edited or deleted.
+Traditional, transactional databases are designed to be updated.
 Right away, this makes blockchains ideal for some use cases but not all.

 - Blockchains have many administrators, not just one.
 This removes the need to trust any single administrator or person on the blockchain.
 The blockchain itself is the proof of validity and defense against fraud or mistrust.

 - Blockchains aren’t efficient for storing large file sizes.
-It’s both costly and time-consuming to try to store large amounts of data on a public blockchain.
-Storage of data on-chain isn’t a very scalable or efficient route for anything other than core ledger data and related hashes.
-Costs can rack up per terabyte on the chain with each transaction, plus fees each time you want to read that data.¹ It also takes time that SLAs can’t afford, such as minutes per megabyte.
-This makes blockchains nearly dependent on some sort of off-chain storage.
+Storage of data “on-chain” can be very expensive.
+This isn’t a very scalable or efficient route for more than core ledger data and related hashes.
+Costs can rack up per terabyte on the chain per transaction, with fees each time you want to read that data.
+Most SLAs can’t afford to wait minutes per megabyte, making blockchains nearly dependent on some sort of off-chain storage.

-These differences can make blockchain a good fit when you need a system of record wrapped in total security, validity, and traceability.
+TL;DR, blockchain is a good fit when you need a system of record wrapped in total security, validity, and traceability.
 But for storage of larger files and more associated metadata, underlying databases will still be critical.

 Blockchain Needs Dedicated, Modern Storage to Deliver

 For blockchain applications to meet their SLAs, off-chain data storage will need to be powerful, elastic, and scalable.
-Unified fast file and object storage (UFFO), in particular, will be important for managing data on a distributed system.
-Enterprises’ best bets as they wade into this new territory is to leverage and connect to existing, proven technologies such as Pure Storage FlashBlade® with NVMe.
+Unified fast file and object storage, in particular, will be important for managing data on a distributed system.
+Enterprises’ best bets as they wade into this new territory is to leverage and connect to existing, proven technologies such as Pure Storage® FlashBlade® with NVMe.